Poplar Leaf in Summer

 as one of the areas the First Nations were forced to "cede to the United States" in their ongoing holocaust,

-The racial supremacists' divide and conquer strategy over the Miami people included cultural destruction and economic class geographic separation.
+The United States divide and conquer strategy over the Myaamiaki, or Miami people, and other Indigenous people included cultural destruction, economic class and geographic separation, and treaty abuse for "extirpation".

-The conquest was designed to solidify the United States and reconcile Euro-imperial competition and lay the groundwork for the next steps in the taking of Miami homeland.
+The conquest was designed to solidify the United States, reconcile Euro-imperial settler-colonial competition, and lay the groundwork for successive steps in the taking of Myaamiaki homeland.

-The white supremacists forced the free Indians from their hunting, fishing, farming and foraging land.
+The white supremacists forced the free Indians from their hunting, fishing, farming and foraging land, while selectively and illegally paying premiums to leaders including slaves.

-Those living freely around Fort Wayne such as the land purchased by the granddaughter of Chief Little Turtle here in the Poplar Neighborhood, without a private reserve,
+Those living freely around Fort Wayne such as on the land purchased by the granddaughter of Chief Little Turtle here in the Poplar Neighborhood,

 were harassed, hunted and rounded up on canal boats for shipping out of Indiana.